ramenhost/ctf-writeups/nahamcon-ctf-2024/mobile/kitty_kitty_bang_bang/README.md

 Static analysis of APK can be done using https://mobsf.live/.

 The application shows an image of cowboy cat.
-On tapping screen it plays a sound and shows an overlay image.
+On tapping screen, it plays a sound and shows an overlay image.

 ![App screenshots](app.png)